PrimalTree/pirateNation/README.md

 - `LIVE_SOURCE_URL` (optional)
 - `CRON_SECRET` (required for the cron endpoint)

-If you need 30s or tighter cadence, run `cron/fetchLiveScores.js` on an external worker and remove the Vercel cron.
+For tight cadences, deploy the containerised worker instead (`Dockerfile.poller`, `docker-compose.poller.yml`).

-### Dedicated Poller Worker (Option C)
+### Dedicated Poller Worker (primary)

+- Runs the shared `syncLiveScores` loop on ~30s cadence outside Vercel; recommended for production live updates.
 - Use `Dockerfile.poller` to build a tiny worker container and run it on your platform of choice (Fly/Render/Railway/K8s/VM).
 - Or see `docker-compose.poller.yml` for a one‑service compose.
 - Env required: